-- 5.5.1 The only means by which the driver may control acceleration torque to the driven wheels is via a single chassis mounted foot (accelerator) pedal. - 5.5.2 Designs which allow specific points along the accelerator pedal travel range to be identified by the driver or assist him to hold a position are not permitted.

-- 5.5.3 The accelerator pedal shaping map in the ECU may only be linked to the type of the tyres fitted to the car: one map for use with dry-weather tyres and one map for use with intermediate or wet-weather tyres. - 5.5.4 At any given engine speed the driver torque demand map must be monotonically increasing for an increase in accelerator pedal position. - 5.5.5 At any given accelerator pedal position and above 4,000rpm, the driver torque demand map must not have a gradient of less than (minus) 0.045Nm/rpm.
+- 5.5.1 The only means by which the driver may control acceleration torque to the driven wheels is via a single chassis mounted foot (accelerator) pedal. - 5.5.2 Designs which allow specific points along the accelerator pedal travel range to be identified by the driver or assist him to hold a position are not permitted. - 5.5.3 At any given engine speed the driver torque demand map must be monotonically increasing for an increase in accelerator pedal position. - 5.5.4 At any given accelerator pedal position and above 4,000rpm, the driver torque demand map must not have a gradient of less than (minus) 0.045Nm/rpm.